 Opera at Your Doorstep Lecture Series

 Increase your understanding of opera and enjoy upcoming Opera San José performances all the more by attending one of longtime OSJ subscriber Bradford Wade’s FREE previews.
-Dates for La bohème lecture talks will be announced shortly.
+Dates for La bohème lecture talks are listed below.
 For more information about the Opera at Your Doorstep Lecture Series and/or to RSVP, email OperaAtYourDoorstep@gmail.com.

 Join us for a pre-performance brunch in the elegant courtyard of the California Theatre on Sunday, April 23 at 1 p.m.
-Tickets ($35) can be purchased by calling the OSJ Box Office @ (408) 437-4450.
+Tickets ($35), which must be purchased by April 14, 2017, can be purchased online or by calling the OSJ Box Office @ (408) 437-4450.

 Performances of La bohème are made possible, in part, by a Cultural Affairs Grant from the City of San José and the Applied Materials Foundation.